 Even when there is excellent eye health and eye alignment, individuals of all ages can still experience other types of visual processing difficulties.
 Thus, do not ignore your concerns.
 Schedule an appointment with a pediatric developmental optometrist or pediatric neurorehabilitation optometrist.

 It is important to understand that there are numerous different types of visual processing skills.
 Thus, little ones can display a wide range of behavioral, learning, and emotional difficulties.
+The blog, How to Observe Visual Development in All Ages, provides additional information helping you observe as your little one continues to develop.

 Behaviors Indicating Eye Movement Difficulties